BS in Nutrition and Dietetics

 There is increasing evidence that what we eat affects our health and quality of life.
-Nowadays, dietary factors are implicated in several major causes of death.
-Nutrition is the science that examines the relationship between diet and health.
-Dietetics involves helping people meet their nutritional needs in health and disease through diet counseling and nutrition support.
+Nutrition is the science that examines dietary factors and their relationship with public health.
+Dietetics involves understanding and meeting people’s nutritional needs in health and disease through proper nutrition assessment, counseling and nutrition support at the individual and community level.

 What Will I Learn?